 Allow mixture to rest for 30 minutes to 1 hour.
 This allows the oats to soften and soak up the liquids.
 (It should look thicker after resting.)

 Optional: Fold in 1/3 c mini chocolate chips or nuts.

 Scoop into muffin tin (greased or lined with muffin wrappers).
 The muffins should be about 7/8 full, recipe makes 14 muffins.

 Sprinkle muffin tops with the 1 Tbsp of reserved oats and 1 Tbsp mini chocolate chips (if using), press lightly to make sure they stick.

 Bake at 350 for 35 -45 minutes.
 A toothpick inserted in the center of a muffin should come out clean.

 Note: These muffins are very moist, if necessary you can cut one open and check to make sure they are baked through.
 If tops are getting too darkyou can lay a sheet of foil on top to prevent over browning.

-Like healthy muffin recipes?
-Sign up for my free newsletter and never miss a thing!
+Like my healthy muffin recipes?
+Sign up for my free newsletter below and never miss a thing!